katjam/healthy-code-happy-people/presentation/SLIDES.md

 - Elm team exhilerated.
 - They've figured out how the architeture works
 - Remember when React were Huffy they've been arguing a little over how to model things and coding over each other's work.
+- There are some useful tips in the elm docs...
+- Don't prefer shorter files
+- Don't try to model everything from the beginning, let it grow organically and refector with confidence
+- Assume everything is unique until it isn't.
+Often we mistake similar for the same in order to save effort, but it often is a false economy.
+- Build your modules around types rather than types of functionality.
+- Don't think in terms of visual components - it's tempting to break stuff down into - local state and methods, but that's the object trap and it adds a layer of management complexity.

 ---